 Our site has a single function: to determine if a person is in active military service to comply with the Servicemembers Civil Relief Act.
-Creditors (such as banks and mortgage companies) and their attorneys and agents as well as others need to be cautious about taking certain action against people who are on active duty or who may have recently left active duty (the Act’s protections may extend up to a year after termination of active duty).
+Creditors (such as banks and mortgage companies) and their attorneys and agents as well as others need to be cautious.
+Taking certain action against people on active duty or who may have recently left active duty can be dangerous.
+This is because the act’s protections may extend up to a year after termination of active duty.
 Below are some valuable resources.

-People who contract with servicemembers may also need some verification.
-Searches are conducted to determine whether or not a servicemember is active, and subject to the protections of the Servicemembers Civil Relief Act (SCRA).
+People who contract with servicemembers may need verification.
+Creditors do searches to determine whether a servicemember is active.
+If so, they are subject to the protections of the Servicemembers Civil Relief Act (SCRA).

-While we are happy to provide resources, we do not offer legal advice and therefore recommend that you contact your closest legal resource.
+While we are happy to provide resources, we do not offer legal advice.
+We recommend you contact your closest legal resource.

 RESOURCES FOR SERVICEMEMBERS AND FAMILIES

-- MilitaryOneSource.mil is the Department of Defense-funded program providing comprehensive information on every aspect of military life at no cost to active duty, Guard and reserve service members, and their families.
-Information includes, but is not limited to, deployment, reunion, relationship, grief, spouse employment and education, parenting and child care, and much more.
+- MilitaryOneSource.mil is the Department of Defense-funded program providing comprehensive information on every aspect of military life at no cost to active duty, Guard and reserve service members and their families.
+They can get information on deployment, reunion, relationship, grief, spouse employment and education, parenting and child care, and much more.

 - Military Legal Assistance Office Locator is where you find the nearest Armed Forces Legal Assistance Office in the continental United States.